RandyWacaseyPSB/Oxit_sidewalk_demo/README.md

 	sparkfun/SparkFun External EEPROM Arduino Library@^3.2.9

-Note that the cli-lib has been added under libraries.
+Note that the cli-lib has been added under libraries manually.